TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-05-keycloak-with-openldap-kubernetes.md

 ## Managing users and testing that it works

 We can now use Keycloak to add a user by going to the "Users" option in the left hand pane and choosing Add user.
 After populating and saving the new user form, we can use `ldapsearch` to check that the user has been created in `openldap`.
-To run the commands locally you'll need to forward the OpenLDAP port to your local machine with:
+To run the commands locally we'll need to forward the OpenLDAP port to our local machine with:

 ```bash
 kubectl port-forward --namespace identity \